What does a chaplain do, anyway?

 Is Chapman a Christian college?

 Chapman University is not a Christian college, but a church-related school.
-We are related to two churches: for 150 years throughout the formation of the academic institution, we have been connected with The Christian Church (Disciples of Christ), and since 2011, also with The United Church of Christ.
-These particular churches give us a proud religious heritage, and value the dignity of all people and all religions.
+We are related to two Christian denominations: our founders, beginning in 1861, the Christian Church Disciples of Christ, and since 2010, The United Church of Christ.
+These particular denominations give us a proud religious foundation that values the dignity of all people and the integrity of the many world religious paths.

-The difference between being a Christian school and a school related to these churches is that a Christian school might require everyone to be of one religion, to attend weekly chapel, or to take courses in religion.
-Instead, Chapman University encourages each student to pursue his or her religious tradition or unique spiritual journey.
+The difference between being a Christian school and a school related to these denominations is that a Christian school might require everyone to be of one religion, to attend weekly chapel, or to take courses in religion.
+Instead, Chapman University encourages each student to pursue their own religious tradition or unique spiritual journey.
 And because we are church-related, every student’s spiritual life is important here!

 What is the difference between spirituality and religion?